efrecon/unforge/README.md

 + `-p` can prevent the target directory to be modified by forcing all files and sub-directories to be read-only.
 This can prevent heedless modification of the snapshots.
++ Can maintain an index of (relative) directories containing snapshots of added repositories.
+When using an index, target directory protection is automatically turned on.
++ When run from within a `git` repository, will automatically use a file called `.ungit` at the root of the repository as an index.

   [XDG]: https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html